 (3) Christ's sheep all flock together.
 Sheep love to go together.
 A sheep never goes with a wolf or with a dog, but always with the flock.
 Especially when a storm is coming down, they keep near one another.
-When the sky turns dark with clouds and the first drops of a thundershower are coming on, the shepherds say that you will see the sheep flocking down from the hills and all meeting together in some sheltered valley.
+When the sky turns dark with clouds and the first drops of a thundershower are coming on, the sheepherds say that you will see the sheep flocking down from the hills and all meeting together in some sheltered valley.
 They love to keep together.
 So it is with the flock of Jesus.
 They do not love to go with the world, but always one with another.
 Christian loves Christian.
 They have the same peace, the same Spirit, the same Shepherd, the same fold on the hills of immortality.
-Especially in the dark and cloudy day-such as our day is likely to be-the sheep of Christ are driven together...Little children, "love one another" (1Jo 4:7).
+Especially in the dark and cloudy day-such as our day is likely to be-the sheep of Christ are driven together to weep together.
+They love to pray together, to sing praise together, and to hide in Christ together...Little children, "love one another" (1Jo 4:7).
 Make companions of those that fear God.
 Flee from all others.
 Who can take fire into [his] bosom and not be burned?...